Christian finance

 Christian finance is a kind of ethical finance following Christian ethics.
-Although not widely used, the notion of "Christian finance" or "Catholic finance" refers to banking and financial activities which came into existence several centuries ago.
+The notion of "Christian finance" or "Catholic finance" refers to banking and financial activities that are not widely used.
 Whether the activities of the Knights Templar (12th century), Mounts of Piety (appeared in 1462) or the Apostolic Chamber attached directly to the Vatican, a number of operations of a banking nature (money loan, guarantee) or a financial nature (issuance of securities, investments) were practiced, despite the prohibition of usury and the Catholic Church's distrust against exchange activities (opposed to production activities).
 Christian finance is characterized by the existence of three dimensions: personal (actors), operational (operations), and dogmatic (principles).

 General description

 Actors

-In the modern era, Catholic clerical finance continues to be conducted through the Vatican Bank (IOR), and many Catholic lay financial players also exist, both in Germany (e.g. Pax-Bank, Liga Bank, Darlehenskasse DKM) or the United States of America (e.g. Catholic Family Federal Credit Union, Holy Rosary Credit Union, Emerging Capital Funding)).
+In the modern era, Catholic clerical finance continues to be conducted through the Vatican Bank (IOR), and many Catholic lay financial players also exist, both in Germany (e.g. Pax-Bank, Liga Bank, Darlehenskasse DKM) or the United States of America (e.g. Catholic Family Federal Credit Union, Holy Rosary Credit Union, Emerging Capital Funding).
 Other Christian community actors exist (e.g. Christian Community Credit Union, Kingdom Bank).

 In France, if the General Union presented ostensibly as a Catholic credit institution, today, social finance (non-religious ethical finance) seems to have completely replaced Christian finance (e.g. Credit coopératif, Caisses de crédit municipal).
 However, with regard to ethical principles implemented and their historically Catholic origin, many actors of the solidarity finance can be attached to the category of Christian finance ("Catho-compatible players").